KRtekTM/GearCity-EuropeOpenMap/README.md

 # GearCity-EuropeOpenMap
-Europe map for Gear City based on Europe Test map from the game.
+Europe Open Map for Gear City based on Europe Test map from the game.

 Added cities:
 - Mladá Boleslav (CZ)